 The Dumfries Museum and Camera Obscura is a treasure house of history in Dumfries.

-The museum and Camera Obscura are both open over the summer months (April to September):
+The Museum and Camera Obscura are both open over the summer months 30 March - 30 September 2019

 - Disabled access - windmill tower and Camera Obscura only accessible by spiral staircase

 The museum is treasure house of history telling the story of the land and people of Dumfries and Galloway.
 Look out for fossil footprints left by prehistoric animals, the wildlife of the Solway, tools and weapons of our earliest people, stone carvings by Scotland's first Christians and the everyday things of the Victorian farm, workshop and home.

 The museum also hosts a lively programme of special exhibitions and events throughout the season, together with visitor information and a shop with unusual and nostalgic toys, gifts and books on local history.

 The Camera Obscura, installed in 1836, is on the top floor of the old windmill tower.
 From it you can see a fascinating panoramic view of Dumfries and the surrounding countryside.

 VisitScotland has awarded Dumfries Museum and Camera Obscura with 4 stars for the standard of the facilities and services.